Azure/Cloud-Native/website/blog-30-days-of-ia-2024/2024-10-11/setting-up-ci-cd-pipelines-for-azure-app-service-and-aks-using-azure-devops-2.md

 <!-- End METADATA -->
 ## Part 2: Setting Up CI/CD Pipelines for Azure Kubernetes Service (AKS) Using Azure DevOps

-In the previous blog, we discussed the fundamentals of setting up CI/CD pipelines for Azure App Service.
-In this blog, we will focus on how to configure a CI/CD pipeline specifically for Azure Kubernetes Service (AKS) using Azure DevOps.
+In the previous blog, we discussed the fundamentals of setting up CI/CD pipelines for **Azure App Service**.
+In this blog, we will focus on how to configure a CI/CD pipeline specifically for **Azure Kubernetes Service (AKS)** using Azure DevOps.
 We’ll cover prerequisites, detailed YAML configurations, and how to manage deployments based on a variable group setting.

 ## Prerequisites